snoleo/ejs-easy-loader/README.md

 </div>
 ```

-Recommend to use this loader with [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin), a very helpful plugin for generating HTML files in Webpack.
+Recommend to use this loader with [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin), a very handy plugin for generating HTML files in Webpack.

 ### Example